-Modern Trends in Iro and Buba Fashion in Nigeria: What is Different?
+Modern Trends in Iro and Buba Native-Wear Fashion in Nigeria: What is Different?

 What the Modern Iro and Buba Looks Like:

-- The Sleeves: Traditional iro and buba was only sewn in round neck and wide long sleeves that reached the wrist.
+#2.
+The Buba Sleeves Styles: Traditional iro and buba was only sewn in round neck and wide long sleeves that reached the wrist.
 The modern styles of iro and buba are sewn in all sorts of sleeves styles – fitted sleeves, short and three-quarter sleeves (OLEKU buba/ tops) and even puffed, long sleeves, sleeveless and much more.
 By the way, oleku is the name for the short-sleeved iro and buba.

-- The Buba Neckline: The neckline of the old style of buba is round WHILE necklines of the modern buba styles are also limitless – we’re seeing women wear the one-shoulder buba style, the scallop-neck, high-neck, v-neck, cowl neck, embellished neckline (with beads, with lace etc) and more.
+#3.
+The Buba Neckline Styles: The neckline of the old style of buba is round WHILE necklines of the modern buba styles are also limitless – we’re seeing women wear the one-shoulder buba style, the scallop-neck, high-neck, v-neck, cowl neck, embellished neckline (with beads, with lace etc) and more.
 To see latest buba neck and sleeves, check out the pictures above for over 100 new buba styles;

-- The Body: The traditional buba style is loose-fitting WHILE the modern styles have been tweaked into the fitted and not-so-loose styles.
+#4.
+The Buba Body Styles: The traditional buba style is loose-fitting WHILE the modern styles have been tweaked into the fitted and not-so-loose styles.
 You can see them in the pictures above.

-About Iro and Buba: The Yoruba Women Traditional Wear
+About Iro and Buba: The Yoruba Women Traditional / Native-Wear

 Iro (wrapper) and buba (top/ blouse), the traditional outfit of adult Yoruba women of Nigeria (West Africa) used to be sewn in only one style – simple round neck, loose long sleeves and the top (iro) is worn over a long wrapper.
-Iro and buba was worn at home as well as parties, but party iro and buba were tailored with more expensive fabrics such as lace, ankara/ wax, guinea brocade, lace, aso-oke, tie-and-dye adire – cotton fabrics are usually used to sew the traditional iro and buba styles.
+Iro and buba was worn at home as well as parties, but iro and buba for weddings and parties were tailored with more expensive fabrics such as lace, ankara/ wax, guinea brocade, lace, aso-oke, tie-and-dye adire.
+Cotton fabrics are usually used to sew the traditional iro and buba styles.
 Ankara wax was (still is) popular choice of women with stay-as-home iro and buba.

 While the oleku and tulip style iro and buba styles are fast gaining acceptance in and outside Nigeria, especially among the young women, the classical, original style of buba is still a favourite of older women.
 If you’re a bellanaija fan like us, you know that every asoebibella edition has lots of oleku blouse and tulip style iro.